cthill/SNESDump/README.md

 * Restore cart SRAM

-## Desktop Software
-The desktop software is written in python and provides an interactive text-based interface for reading and writing to carts.
-It communicates with the Arduino using the built in USB to serial converter.
-It has been tested on macOS and Linux.

 ## Game Compatibility
 Games that use certain enhancement chips are not compatible with this setup.
-Specifially, enhancement chips that sit between the console and the ROM/SRAM will not work.
+Specifically, enhancement chips that sit between the console and the ROM/SRAM will not work.
 These chips, like the SA1, require a signal from the [Nintendo CIC](https://en.wikipedia.org/wiki/CIC_%28Nintendo%29) lockout chip to start up.
 No cart data can be accessed without the CIC signal.
 In the future, I may integrate the CIC chip in the design or emulate it in the firmware.

 Most games do not use enhancement chips.
 For a list of which games use which enhancement chips, see: [List of Super NES games that use enhancement chips](https://en.wikipedia.org/wiki/List_of_Super_NES_enhancement_chips#List_of_Super_NES_games_that_use_enhancement_chips).